kkornakiewicz/hello/content/posts/daylight-saving.md

 ---

-A few months ago the European Parliament has voted to end magical practice of "daylight saving time".
+A few months ago the European Parliament has voted to end the magical practice of "daylight saving time".
 Poland is not a country big enough to really need more than one timezone, although outskirts can have up to one hour of a difference between their sunsets and sunrises.
-I created a simple visualisation of how susnet and sunrise time will differ depending on which timezone Poland (or our goverment) will decide to keep.
-[TODO]
+I created a simple visualisation of how sunset and sunrise time will differ depending on which timezone Poland will decide to keep.

 Here is a map:
 {{< elm-app name="sunset">}}